Health and Safety in Licensed and Certified Child Care Programs

 - Certification requirements for certified centers

-Licensed and certified programs receive an inspection each calendar year to ensure compliance with requirements.
+In order to be in compliance with federal standards, licensed and certified programs receive an inspection each calendar year to ensure compliance with requirements.
 Annual licensing reviews for licensed child care centers and family child care programs are unannounced.
 Annual certification reviews for certified child care centers are announced.

 Information about licensed and certified child care programs and inspections is public, so families can view a program’s license and certification history on DHS Licensing Information Lookup.
 Read more about understanding licensing records.